marceline-cramer/marceline-cramer/README.md

 spend a lot of my spare time finding cool new uses for WebAssembly in desktop applications.

-My main project right now is [Hearth](https://github.com/hearth-rs/hearth), a shared, always-on execution environment for constructing 3D virtual spaces from the inside.
-It's inspired by Erlang and Elixir, but uses WebAssembly for the main scripting language and is written in Rust.

 # Tooling 🛠️

 | Software | Purpose |